Bearskin (German fairy tale): Synopsis

-Bearskin set out, and gave much money to the poor that they would pray for him to live out the seven years.
-After several years, he grew so revolting that he had to pay heavily to get any shelter.
-In the fourth year, he heard an old man lamenting and persuaded him to tell his tale: the old man had lost all his money, did not know how to provide for his daughters and could not pay the innkeeper, so he would be sent to jail.
-Bearskin paid the innkeeper and gave the old man a purse of gold as well.
+Bearskin sets out, donating money to the poor and asking them to pray for him to live out the seven years.
+After three years, Bearskin becomes so revolting that he must pay heavily to get any shelter.
+In the fourth year, he hears an old man lamenting and persuades him to tell his tale: the old man has lost all his money and does not know how to provide for his three daughters nor pay the innkeeper, so he will be jailed.
+Bearskin pays the innkeeper and gives the old man a purse of gold as well.